Jennifer Muñoz (footballer, born 1993)

+Jennifer Eunice Muñoz Sandoval (born December 31, 1993) is a beach soccer player and former soccer player who plays for beach soccer club Botafogo USA.
+Born in the United States, She played as a forward for the Guatemala national soccer team, but now currently plays for the United States national beach soccer team after a nation change on March 16, 2026.

 College career

-Costa Mesa, California-based Muñoz began her college career in 2012, being a defender and forward for the Golden West Rustlers.
+Raised in Costa Mesa, California, Munoz began her college career in 2012, being a defender and forward for the Golden West Rustlers.
 As a freshman, she played 14 matches, scored 2 goals and made 1 assist.
 Next season, as a sophomore, she transitioned definitely into a forward and improved her performance, playing 21 matches, scoring 10 goals and making 6 assists.

-In 2014, Muñoz moved to the Martin Methodist RedHawks, where she began to play as a midfielder (besides forward).
+In 2014, Munoz moved to the Martin Methodist RedHawks, where she began to play as a midfielder (besides forward).
 Like her stint at Golden West College, her second year at Martin Methodist was better than the first.
 While as a junior she scored 4 goals and made two assists in 21 matches, as a senior she scored 21 goals (being the team top goalscorer) and made 8 assists in 20 matches.
 She finished her college career as a player in late 2015, but continued in the RedHawks as a volunteer assistant during the 2016 season.

 Club career

-Muñoz played for United Women's Soccer team FC Indiana in 2017.
+Munoz played for United Women's Soccer team FC Indiana in 2017.
 She signed with Puerto Rico Sol in July 2018.
 There, she was reassigned as a defender.

 International career

+Besides the United States, Munoz qualified to represent Guatemala in FIFA-regulated competitions through descent.
+She holds dual American and Guatemalan citizenship.

+Football

-Muñoz qualifies to play for Guatemala through descent.
-She capped during the 2016 CONCACAF Women's Olympic Qualifying Championship.
+Munoz played for the Guatemala national team during the 2016 CONCACAF Women's Olympic Qualifying Championship.

+Beach soccer

+In February 2023, Munoz was called up to the United States national team and once again on October 9, 2025 and March 13, 2026.
+During this time, she was unable to make her debut as her previous official soccer appearances for Guatemala forced her to ask permission to FIFA first.

+On March 16, 2026, Munoz's request to her switch international allegiance to the United States was approved by FIFA.